google/flatbuffers/docs/source/tutorial.md

     flatc --csharp monster.fbs
     ```

-!!! tip

-    You can deserialize flatbuffers in languages that differ from the language
+You can deserialize flatbuffers in languages that differ from the language that
-    that serialized it.
-For purpose of this tutorial, we assume one language
+serialized it.
+For purpose of this tutorial, we assume one language is used for
-    is used for both serializing and deserializing.
+both serializing and deserializing.

 ## Application Integration